mjordan/larkm/README.md

 ## Using the Names to Things global resolver

 If you have a registered NAAN that points to the server running larkm, you can use the Names to Things global ARK resolver's domain redirection feature by replacing the hostname of the server larkm is running on with `https://n2t.net/`.
-For example, if your the local server larkm is runnin on is `https://ids.myorg.ca`, and your insitution's NAAN is registered to use that hostname, you can use a local instance of larkm to manage ARKs like `https://n2t.net/ark:/12345/s1fde97fb3-634b-4232-b63e-e5128647efe7` (using your NAAN instead of `12345`) and they will resolve through your local larkm running on `https://ids.myorg.ca` to their target URLs.
+For example, if the local server larkm is running on is `https://ids.myorg.ca`, and your insitution's NAAN is registered to use that hostname, you can use a local instance of larkm to manage ARKs like `https://n2t.net/ark:/12345/s1fde97fb3-634b-4232-b63e-e5128647efe7` (using your NAAN instead of `12345`) and they will resolve through your local larkm running on `https://ids.myorg.ca` to their target URLs.

 An advantage of doing this is that if your local resolver needs to be changed from `https://ids.myorg.ca/` to another host, assuming you update your NAAN record to use the new host, requests to `https://n2t.net/ark:/12345/s1fde97fb3-634b-4232-b63e-e5128647efe7` will continue to resolve to their targets.

 ## API docs

-Thanks to [OpenAPI](https://github.com/OAI/OpenAPI-Specification), you can see larkm's API docs by visiting http://127.0.0.1:8000/docs#.
+Thanks to [OpenAPI](https://github.com/OAI/OpenAPI-Specification), you can see larkm's API docs by visiting `http://127.0.0.1:8000/docs#`.

 ## Logging

 larkm provides basic logging of requests to its resolver endpoint (i.e., `/ark:/foo/bar`).
 The path to the log is set in the "log_file_path" configuration option.
 To disable logging, use `false` as the value of this option.
-The log is a tab-delimited file containing a datestamp, the client's IP address, the requested ARK string, the corresonding target URL (or "ARK not found" if the requested ARK was not found, or "info" if the request was for the ARK's metadata), and the HTTP referer.
+The log is a tab-delimited file containing a datestamp, the client's IP address, the requested ARK string, the corresponding target URL (or "ARK not found" if the requested ARK was not found, or "info" if the request was for the ARK's metadata), and the HTTP referer.
 If the referer is not available, the last value in the TSV is "null".

 ## Scripts